Light and fluffy, soft and moist, Pistachio Pudding Cookies are a cookie-lover’s dream; and they’re green too so they’re perfect for the holidays!

 Listen, I’m a firm believer in substitutions to a point!
 If the base of the cookie dough isn’t changed by the substitution, then I say go for it!
-If you want to cut back on the fat/sugar content, you can use fat free cream cheese, and you can use reduced fat butter as well.
+Want to cut back on the fat/sugar content?
+Use fat free cream cheese, and you can use reduced fat butter as well.

 If you prefer, you can also cut the sugar back to 1/2 cup, but no less than that!
 The cookies taste bland without at least that much sugar.
 Have you ever tasted baked flour?
 That’s what they will taste like.
 No thanks!

 You can change up the vanilla extract and use pistachio extract if you can find it.
 I like the Watkins brand, but vanilla works just fine in this recipe.
 You can also omit the green food colouring, but I wanted the cookies to be noticeably green, so I used just a dab of gel food colouring.

 WHAT TYPE OF PISTACHIO PUDDING SHOULD I USE?

 Basically, there’s two types of boxed pistachio pudding – regular and instant.
 In most cases, you’ll be hard-pressed to find regular pudding mix anymore, because they world has gone and got itself in a hurry.
 Don’t worry; the instant works perfectly and that’s what I used in this recipe.